tailhook/verwalter/doc/concepts.rst

 When crossing data center things start to be more complicated.
 In particular verwalter assumes:

-1. Links between Data Center are order of magnitude slower than inside (normal RTT between nodes inside datacenter is 1ms; whereas between DC even on the same continent 40ms and sometimes may be up to 120-500 ms).
+1. Links between data centers are order of magnitude slower than inside (normal RTT between nodes inside datacenter is 1ms; whereas between DC even on the same continent 40ms is expected value and sometimes may be up to 120-500 ms).
 In some cases traffic is expensive.
 2. The connection between datacenters is less reliable and when it's down clients might be serviced by single data center too.
 It should be possible to configure partial degradation.
+3. Each DC has some spare capacity on it's own.
+So moving resources between data centers might be more gradual.
-3. There are few data centers (i.e. it's normal to have 100-1000 nodes, but almost nobody has more than a dozen of DCs)
+4. There are few data centers (i.e. it's normal to have 100-1000 nodes, but almost nobody has more than a dozen of DCs).

 So verwalter establishes a leader inside every datacenter.
 On the cross-data-center boundary all verwalter leaders treated equally.
 They form